Dictionary » Nouns » Safety – Meaning, Definition, Synonyms and Antonyms

 3. How is “safety” different from “security”?

-While they’re similar, “safety” often refers to being free from accidental harm, while “security” can imply protection from intentional threats like crime or attack.
+While they’re similar, “safety” often focuses on being free from accidental harm, while “security” can imply protection from intentional threats like crime, attack, or unlawful behavior.
+That said, the two words are sometimes used interchangeably in everyday speech.

 4. Can “safety” be applied in a workplace context?

 Absolutely.
-Workplace safety includes measures like training, equipment, and protocols to prevent accidents and ensure employee well-being.
+Workplace safety includes measures like training, equipment, inspections, and procedures to prevent accidents and ensure employee well-being.
+Many organizations also track safety performance to reduce the likelihood of hazards.

 5. Is “safety” always about physical harm?